mako128/BlackJack/README.md

 # Bugs

 Although the Play Again button works, when starting a new game the window quickly opens in the top left corner, then goes blank, before opening fully centre screen which is something I'm looking at fixing.
-If you're reading this and have suggestions on how to fix this please let me know.
+If you're reading this and have suggestions on how to fix this please let me know.<br></br>
 ![playagainscreenshots](https://github.com/mako128/BlackJack/blob/main/markdown%20images/Screenshot%202023-11-26%20at%2015.09.22.png) ![playagainscreenshots](https://github.com/mako128/BlackJack/blob/main/markdown%20images/Screenshot%202023-11-26%20at%2015.10.26.png)